Edrusb/HPCM-VM/README.md

-# HPCM on VM and for VMs
+# A BMC for each VM under Proxmox and this integration with HPCM

 ## Abstract
 [HPCM](https://www.hpe.com/psnow/doc/a00044858enw) purpose is to manage Clusters of High Performance Computers, things where performance means *hardware*... so why using HPCM to manage Virtual Machines (i.e. *software* computers)?

 This project has two incremental purposes:
-1. be able to have virtual BMC (Board Management Control) for each VM to be able to control the VM power by mean if IPMI protocol (for example using ipmitool or HPCM).
+1. be able to have virtual BMC (Baseboard Management Controller) for each VM (Virtual Machine) to be able to control the VM power by mean of IPMI protocol (for example using ipmitool or HPCM).
 2. be able to experiment with the HPCM software, when you don't have the hardware and money that goes with it or want to somehow prepare a big scale operation that will take place later on a real-hardware-powered HPC cluster.